tc39/proposal-import-sync/README.md

 No syntax is supported for `import sync mod from 'mod'`.

-To guarantee that a graph is sync upfront, instead see see the [Module Sync Assert](https://github.com/tc39/proposal-module-sync-assert) proposal, which may provide an import attribute or otherwise.
+To guarantee that a graph is sync upfront, instead see the [Module Sync Assert](https://github.com/tc39/proposal-module-sync-assert) proposal, which may provide an import attribute or otherwise.

 _Post an [issue](https://github.com/guybedford/proposal-import-sync/issues)._